SAP-samples/teched2025-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/dt260_ex2_3_add_unmanaged_save.png)

 2. Now we want to become able in our SAP Fiori application to enter a flight evaluation for a customer and save it in the flight evaluation table.
-For this add the following code to the **save_modified** method of your  Behavior Implementation class **`ZBP_FLEVAL_EX_##`**.
+For this add the following code to the **save_modified** method of your  Behavior Implementation class **`ZBP_FLEVAL_EX_##`**, save and activate it.

 ```abap